sergejzr/handson2016/README.md

 # handson2016

-This repositity contains examples for the Introduction to Information Extraction tutorial Hands on session.
+This repositity contains examples for the Introduction to Information Extraction tutorial Hands On Session.

-Hands On Session: NER and Temporal Annotations

-Stanford NER and SUTime:
+NER and Temporal Annotations using Stanford NER and SUTime.

 Run uk.soton.examples.nlp.NLPParserDemo.java

 Pipeline configuration example:

 public NLPParserDemo() {